EnterpriseDB/tpa/docs/TPAexec-Deploy.md

 ### TPA cluster Deployment

-First read the [Cluster configuration guide](https://github.com/2ndQuadrant/TPA/blob/master/clusters/README.md).
 In this document, we are continuing where [TPAexec configuration guide - provision](https://github.com/2ndQuadrant/TPA/blob/master/docs/TPAexec-provision.md) left off, and assuming that we have provisioned a new cluster **speedy**, with TPA config files in **~/tpa/clusters/test/speedy**.

 ```
 	$ ls ~/tpa/clusters/test/speedy